Expert-Guided Inverse Optimization for Convex Constraint Inference: Limitations and Future Work

-We note that although this work conveys some similarities with classification methods, it is structurally different from the conventional artificial intelligence classification, e.g., support vector machines, because in those methods there are assumptions on the type of separators, but rarely any assumptions on the recovered region.
-In this work, we focus on two categories of good and bad decisions with the explicit assumption that the region containing good decisions is a convex set.
-Inferring a feasible region has connections with binary classification methods, distinguishing between the interior and exterior of the feasible region, although within the notion of a convex optimization problem (and hence, a convex feasible region).
+\changemarker{We note that although this work conveys some similarities with classification methods, it is structurally different from the conventional artificial intelligence classification, e.g., support vector machines.
+Inferring a feasible region has connections with binary classification methods, distinguishing between the interior and exterior of the feasible region.
+While traditional classification methods often include assumptions on the type of separators, they rarely consider any assumptions on the recovered region or objective functions.
+In this work, we include the explicit setting where the inferred feasible region must be a convex set so that it can later be used in a forward convex optimization setting.
 This connection can be further explored between existing classification methods and inverse optimization, investigating distance measures that can be used and the properties of the obtained region.
-Classical classification methods such as support vector machines do not focus on providing a convex interior region that can act as a feasible region for optimization problems, even in the case of linear vector machines.
-Although, the noise reduction techniques in such studies, e.g., minimizing misclassification errors, can provide inspiration for noisy data in inverse optimization as well.
-Future work can also explore the relationship between the distribution of observations and the inferred feasible region.
+Future work can also explore the relationship between the distribution of observations and the inferred feasible region. }